schell/zyghost-com/content/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

 ---
 title: Rendering text in Haskell using Freetype2 and OpenGL
 date: 2014-08-01
 description: A first attempt at rendering text
-has-toc: yes
+toc-title: Table of Contents
+theme: templates/default.html
 ---

 Intro